AdonAlves/NBL/README.md

 ## Code and Resources Used
 Python Version : 3.7

-Packages: Pandas, numpy, sklearn, matplotlib, seaborn
+Packages: Pandas, numpy, sklearn, matplotlib, seaborn, mlxtend

 ## Data Cleaning
 Fortnunately for all the data collected there were no empty values, so all that was required was to merge all the different metrics into a single data frame for each year and then drop the team names, and merge all the years into a single dataframe.